Stefan Hadzic

 Missing caption

-Born in Belgrade, Serbia, Stefan first studied piano and in 2012 he relocated to Vienna to study singing with Claudia Visca at the Vienna University of Music and Performing Arts.
-Here he also went on to complete his masters in Lied & Oratorio with Florian Boesch.
+Born in Belgrade, Serbia, baritone Stefan Hadžić first studied piano before relocating to Vienna in 2012 to study singing with Claudia Visca at the University of Music and Performing Arts, where he also completed a master’s degree in Lied and Oratorio with Florian Boesch.
+During his studies he sang roles including Count Almaviva (Le Nozze di Figaro), Guglielmo and Don Alfonso (Così fan tutte), and the title roles in Falstaff and Eugene Onegin.

 Ford Falstaff